 The Medicare Part D deductible is a dollar amount determined by Medicare that standard Medicare Part D prescription drug plans may charge its members.
-For 2017, the standard deductible is $400.
+For 2018, the standard deductible is $405.
+For 2019, the standard deductible is $415.
 This is the maximum amount you may pay for your medications before your plan begins to share the cost.

 Part D deductibles may vary between Medicare prescription drug plans and may apply to all tiers and coverage stages or to specific tiers and coverage stages.
-Medicare drug plans may offer a deductible that is lower than the standard deduction, but may not be higher.
-Some Medicare Part D drug plans don't require you to pay a deductible at all, such as the $01 deductible plans offered by SilverScript (PDP), where cost sharing begins with your very first prescription.
+Medicare drug plans may offer a deductible that is lower than the standard deductible, but may not be higher.
+Some Medicare Part D drug plans don't require you to pay a deductible at all, such as the $0See footnote for details1 deductible plans offered by SilverScript (PDP), where cost sharing begins with your very first prescription.

 Return to the Medicare FAQ section to view more answers to other commonly asked questions about Medicare prescription drug coverage.